 When to Worry About a Headache

-Most headaches are occasional and tend to go away within a few hours with simple home remedies, lifestyle adjustments, and sometimes OTC headache relief.
-However, you should pay attention to a change in your usual headache pattern, more severe and persistent headaches, and other new symptoms, such as:
+Most headaches are occasional and go away within a few hours with simple home remedies, lifestyle adjustments, and sometimes OTC headache relief.
+If you regularly get headaches, you should pay attention to a change in your usual headache pattern, more severe and persistent headaches, and other warning signs, such as:

 - Confusion, or changes in thinking